-Because we rescue large and extra large breeds, our adoption fees do run higher then other rescues, this is mainly because (1) we cannot get any type of grants because we do not have IRS non-profit statues (2) most of our rescues weigh in excess of 115 lbs thereby making spay/neuter surgeries alone more costly then your average 50 lb dog.
+Because we rescue large and extra large breeds, our adoption fees do run higher than other rescues, this is mainly because most of our rescues weigh in excess of 115 lbs thereby making spay/neuter surgeries alone more costly than your average 50 lb dog.

 Why should you adopt?

 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 What is the difference between adopting a dog or puppy versus getting dogs for sale or puppies for sale from a dog breeder?
 When someone is breeding puppies, they are creating new dogs who need homes.
 Some people are interested in a very specific breed of dog or puppy and they think the only way to find that specific breed is to buy a dog for sale from a puppy breeder.
 Yet animal shelters are filled with dogs who must find homes.
 So rather than buying a dog or puppy for sale from a dog breeder, we encourage people to adopt a dog or adopt a puppy at their local animal shelter, SPCA, humane society or pet rescue group.